jcuyag/nyc_taxi/README.md

     python ny_taxi.py

-This will print the data set and generate image files for plotting the diagrams.
+This will print the data set and generate image files for plotting the data to diagram.